-During the Pre-Discovery efforts, a list of potential standards was used or modified and then was identified and listed on the Candidate Standards List for DAF.
+During the Pre-Discovery efforts, a list of potential standards was identified and listed on the Candidate Standards List for DAF.
 The purpose of this exercise was two-fold.
-First, the effort was a thought exercise to help community members brainstorm on the potential tools that could have been brought to bear on the problem DAF was solving.
+First, the effort was a thought exercise to help community members brainstorm on the potential tools that could be brought to bear on the problem DAF was solving.
 Second, this effort allowed the DAF team to analyze the likely SDO stakeholders for DAF and to construct a communications plan and an SDO engagement strategy that encompassed this group(s).
-The Candidate Standards List is a comprehensive scan of all standards and related artifacts mentioned and in consideration across what was then all S&I Framework Initiatives.
+The Candidate Standards List is a comprehensive scan of all standards and related artifacts mentioned and in consideration across what was then all S&I Frame work Initiatives.

-DAF identified existing standards, modifying them as necessary and or creating new standards to solve basic data access issues faced by providers within their own organization and across organizations in a modular and substitutable fashion.
-DAF focused on enabling providers, their tools and applications to access their patient's data.
+DAF identified existing standards modifying or utilizing them in an IG, to solve basic data access issues faced by providers within their own organization and across organizations in a modular and substitutable fashion.
+DAF focused on enabling providers, their tools, and applications to access their patient's data.
 The standards were then evaluated for their representation of the content within the use case, functional requirements and harmonized concepts.
-They were also evaluated against other adopted standards in the Framework, to ensure cross-initiative consistency and interoperability.
+They were also evaluated against other adopted standards in the S&I Framework, to ensure cross-initiative consistency and interoperability.